 by Michelle Martin

-About Michelle Martin
+about Michelle Martin

 Michelle Martin is the Beverly Cleary Endowed Professor for Children and Youth Services in the Information School at the University of Washington, where she teaches graduate courses in children’s and young adult literature and youth services.
 She is the author of Brown Gold: Milestones of African-American Children’s Picture Books, 1845-2002 (2004) and Sexual Pedagogies: Sex Education in Britain, Australia, and America, 1879-2000 (co-edited with Claudia Nelson, 2004).
 With Dr. Rachelle D. Washington, she is the founder and codirector of Camp Read-a-Rama, a day camp for children ages four through eleven that uses children’s books as the springboard for all other camp activities.